Tessa Thompson Gives Us Hair Envy In Her Ginger Red Hair - NewsBreak

 Taking to the platform, the beauty showed off her ginger red hair in various hair styles, and we’re loving it!
 Tessa shared her vibrant hair color in a series of selfies that she shared on the platform in an IG Carousel, showing off the look from all angles and styles.

-A post shared by Tessa Thompson (@tessamaethompson)“absolutely stunning,” one of the beauty’s IG followers commented on the look while another wrote, “ obsessed actually.”
+“absolutely stunning,” one of the beauty’s IG followers commented on the look while another wrote, “obsessed actually.”
 We’re just loving this ginger look on the actress!
 What do you think about Tessa’s hair color?
-DON’T MISS…

-Tessa Thompson Gives Modern-Day Angel Vibes At The “Passing” Premiere In LA
+Tessa Thompson Gives Us Hair Envy In Her Ginger Red Hair was originally published on hellobeautiful.com

 Comments / 0